modernmt/modernmt/README.md

 Evaluate helps you answer these question.

-Before training MMT has removed up to 1000 test sentences from the training set.
+Before training MMT has removed up to 1200 test sentences from the training set.
-During evaluate this sentences are used to compute the BLUE Score and Matecat Post-Edit Effort againg the MMT and Google Translate.
+During evaluate this sentences are used to compute the BLUE Score and Matecat Post-Editing Effort against the MMT and Google Translate.

 Just type:
 ```